Real-time observables from Euclidean thermal correlation functions: Euclidean FRG data

 \subsection{Data analysis}

 In this section we outline the strategy we adopted to analyse the pion FRG data described in Sec.~\ref{description}.
 The goal of this analysis was to test whether Eq.~\eqref{Fourier_coeff_rel} could be used to extract a meaningful damping factor expression from the data, and if so, what form this takes.
 Based on a qualitative inspection we found that $|\vec{x}|w_{0}(\vec{x})$ possessed an exponential-type behaviour, and so we performed fits of the linear ansatz $f(\vec{x})=A -B |\vec{x}|$ to the $\ln\left(|\vec{x}|w_{0}(\vec{x}) \right)$ data at each value of $T$.
-The $|\vec{x}|$-range of these fits was chosen such as to minimise the numerical errors from the FRG computation.
-In order to assess the overall quality of the fits we calculated the $\chi^{2}/\text{d.o.f.}$ under the assumption of a 1\% systematic error, which we estimated by varying the choice of extrapolation used to compute $w_{0}(\vec{x})$.
-We found that these data were well described by the linear ansatz function, obtaining $\chi^{2}/\text{d.o.f.} \lesssim 1$ in the range $T \in [1,125] \, \text{MeV}$, and slightly larger values for $T>125 \, \text{MeV}$.
+The $|\vec{x}|$-range of these fits was chosen so as to minimise the numerical errors from the FRG computation.
+To assess the overall quality of the fits we calculated the $\chi^{2}/\text{d.o.f.}$ under the assumption of a 1\% systematic error, which was estimated by varying the choice of extrapolation used to compute $w_{0}(\vec{x})$.
+Although this gave an approximate estimate of the effect of possible deviations at intermediate momenta, we found that increasing the total systematic error by 1\%-2\% did not lead to a significant deterioration in the quality of the fits.
+Overall, we found that these data were well described by the linear ansatz function, obtaining $\chi^{2}/\text{d.o.f.} \lesssim 1$ in the range $T \in [1,125] \, \text{MeV}$, and slightly larger values for $T>125 \, \text{MeV}$.
 A selection of these data, together with their best linear fits, are plotted in Fig.~\ref{logdata_plot}.

 Overall, the result of these fits demonstrated that the data was consistent with the existence of a pion damping factor with the following functional form:

 where the parameters are related to the fitted quantities by: $\alpha= 4\pi e^{A}$, $\gamma=B-m_{\pi}$.
 The zero-temperature pion mass was taken to be $m_{\pi}=105.769 \, \text{MeV}$, which was estimated from the zero-momentum intercept of the pion propagator data at the lowest available temperature ($1\, \text{MeV}$), where thermal effects are negligible and the pion pole dominates, together with the analytic bound\footnote{This bound arises from the general fact that damping factors are tempered distributions, and therefore can only grow at most polynomially in $|\vec{x}|$.} $\gamma \geq 0$.
 As one can see in Fig.~\eqref{logdata_plot}, both the intercept and slope of the data display a clear temperature dependence, which implies that $\{\alpha,\gamma\}$ and hence $D_{\pi,\beta}(\vec{x})$ are functions of $T$, as one would expect.